 - Identify State Regulations that need to be modified

-- Leading weekly Nursing Legislative Agenda Coalition calls
+- Leading Nursing Legislative Agenda Coalition calls

 - Receiving daily or weekly DSHS updates; THA updates; ANA innovation learning updates